 The Need To Get Stuff: Amazon, eBay, every other eCommerce site

-If you’re startup doesn’t address a need, does it address a want? and if it is a want, is it a compelling enough want?
+If your startup doesn’t address a need, does it address a want? and if it is a want, is it a compelling enough want?
 If it does neither, you need to pivot.
 Maybe your startup addresses a need in your mind?
 Maybe your startup addresses too small a market?
 Maybe your startup addresses a market with too little value?

 If your startup isn’t helping your customers cut their hair and/or eat cupcakes, then what IS it doing?